ourahma/TsaraIA/README.md

 <!-- ABOUT THE PROJECT -->
-## TsaraIA: Intelligent Tourism Assistant for Morocco
+## Tsara.IA: Intelligent Tourism Assistant for Morocco

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-TsaraIA is an AI-powered agent designed to make travel in Morocco smarter, easier, and more engaging.
+Tsara.IA is an AI-powered agent designed to make travel in Morocco smarter, easier, and more engaging.
 Built with a Retrieval-Augmented Generation (RAG) architecture, it leverages advanced LLMs, LangChain, and Hugging Face embeddings to provide context-aware answers grounded in reliable local data.

-### What makes TsaraIA unique?
+### What makes Tsara.IA unique?

 * Trusted Sources: Information comes from curated datasets, including: